floraison/flor/doc/procedures/readme.md

 * [do-return](do_return.md) - Takes a set of arguments and returns a function that will return those arguments again.
 * [fail, error](fail.md) - Explicitely raises an error.
 * [if, unless, ife, unlesse](if.md) - The classical "if" (and its "unless" sidequick)
+* [length](length.md) - Returns the length of its last collection argument or the length of the incoming f.ret
 * [and, or](logo.md) - When `and` evaluates the children and returns false as soon as one of returns a falsy value.
 Returns true else.
 When `or` evaluates the children and returns true as soon as one of them returns a trueish value.
 Returns false else.
 * [loop](loop.md) - Executes child expressions in sequence, then loops around.
 * [match](match.md) - "match" can be thought of as a "destructuring [case](case.md)".